Algebras, Symmetries, Spaces

 is then unambiguously defined, positive

-for both scalar products, and an isometry of we have
+for both scalar products, and an isometry of

 Moreover,

-most interesting property of is that when applied to
+is that when applied to

-tangent vectors to at it maps them into the
+it maps them into the

-tangent vectors at obtained by parallel transport along the
+obtained by parallel transport along the

 unique geodesic connecting the two points.
 To see this one uses

-the fact that geodesics on are trajectories of
+the fact that geodesics on

-one-parameter subgroups of The transport operators
+one-parameter subgroups of

-preserve the almost complex structure on
+preserve the almost complex structure

-Assume The Shilov boundary of
+The Shilov boundary

 is defined as the minimal set on which bounded holomorphic